 The Queens Chamber is one of the centres of haunting.
-Many people have reported hearing chanting in the chamber which could be heard echoing around the walls of the Keep.
+Many people have reported hearing chanting in the chamber, which could be heard echoing around the walls of the Keep.
 This chanting sound is said to be made by chanting monks.
-A lady has been seen many times in the chamber, especially in the chapel.
+Many times, a lady has been seen in the chamber, especially in the chapel.
 Visitors have reported being attacked, scratched and shoved within the walls of Castle Keep.

 The Keep’s most famous ghost is called the “Poppy Girl”.
 Legend has it that she is the ghost of a flower girl sent to prison because she owed some people money.
 While in prison, she was raped and beaten to death by the male prisoners.
 She is often seen on the stairs of the Keep.
 It is said that when she is nearby, a whiff of flowers is present in the air.